Edit

 Screenshot of the Power Query ribbon with the Home tab selected and the sort group emphasized.

-Screenshot of the column heading drop down menu with Sort ascending and Sort descending options emphasized.
+Screenshot of the column heading drop-down menu with Sort ascending and Sort descending options emphasized.

 In this example, first you need to sort the Competition column.
-You'll perform the operation by using the buttons in the Sort group on the Home tab.
+You perform the operation by using the buttons in the Sort group on the Home tab.
 This action creates a new step in the Applied steps section named Sorted rows.

 Screenshot of the Power Query editor with the sorted rows step in the Applied steps list emphasized.